Actipro/WPF-Controls/Documentation/topics/shared/windows-controls/user-prompt.md

 | `UIDialogTitleQuestionText` | The default title used by [UserPromptWindow](xref:@ActiproUIRoot.Controls.UserPromptWindow) when an explicit title is not defined and [UserPromptControl](xref:@ActiproUIRoot.Controls.UserPromptControl).[StandardStatusImage](xref:@ActiproUIRoot.Controls.UserPromptControl.StandardStatusImage) is set to [Question](xref:@ActiproUIRoot.Controls.UserPromptStandardImage.Question).
 The default value is `"Question"`. |
 | `UIDialogTitleWarningText` | The default title used by [UserPromptWindow](xref:@ActiproUIRoot.Controls.UserPromptWindow) when an explicit title is not defined and [UserPromptControl](xref:@ActiproUIRoot.Controls.UserPromptControl).[StandardStatusImage](xref:@ActiproUIRoot.Controls.UserPromptControl.StandardStatusImage) is set to [Warning](xref:@ActiproUIRoot.Controls.UserPromptStandardImage.Warning).
 The default value is `"Warning"`. |

-This code shows how to set custom values for the string resources.
+This code shows how to set custom values for string resources.

 ```csharp
 ActiproSoftware.Products.Shared.SR.SetCustomString(ActiproSoftware.Products.Shared.SRName.UIDialogButtonRetryText.ToString(), "T_ry Again");